UEFA Europa Conference League quarter-final, semi-final and final draws: What are they? Where to watch? Who are the teams? | UEFA Europa Conference League

 Article body

-The UEFA Europa Conference League quarter-final, semi-final and final draws feature the eight sides that make it through the round of 16.
+The UEFA Europa Conference League quarter-final, semi-final and final draws feature the eight sides that made it through the round of 16.

 Contenders at a glance